min2ha/ukwa-site/content/target/35402/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Streets They Left Behind: Finsbury and Islington 1914-18, The

 The Streets They Left Behind' will focus upon the homes of over 9000 people from the London Borough of Islington who died as a result of the First World War.